Marc's Public Blog - Linux Home Automation

 The closed part, I solved first by simply using an X10Sec/X10RF DS10A door/window sensor: http://www.x10.com/security/ds10a_s.html .
 This is a wireless option working on batteries, and it will fail after 1-2 years when the batteries die, but I already have a fully working monitoring setup with those and misterhouse will tell me when the batteries are low or dead.

-Next, I just did not want the lock to require batteries, see amazon comments like this one, so I decided to hot wire the door to a power supply.
+Next, I just did not want the lock to require batteries, many comments make it clear that the batteries never last long enough, so I decided to hot wire the door to a power supply.

 First, I used a flat phone cable, which I painted, and only found out later that there wasn't enough copper in that cable (just a few thin wires) and it didn't have enough 'oomph' to actuate the motor, doh!
 So, I put a second thicker cable with enough copper for just the power, using the phone cable for the return path.
 I just wired the power where the batteries would go if I had put any.